 T3: Lower level of IP/tyke - mostly 2017s, just starting out, late blooming 2015&2016s

 Team rosters can include a minimum of 6 skaters and a maximum of 9 skaters, with 1 goalie.
 The roster can include combinations of players from any organization/league as long as they are grouped in the appropriate caliber of play.
 Example: a AAA player should be playing in T1, however, if all of his/her friends are T2 or lower and they wish to play with their friends, we are comfortable with 1 AAA player on a T2 roster - so long as the T1 player realizes and respects the difference in caliber and plays within the lower level.

-We reserve the right to refuse the use of OA players in certain circumstances.
-Please contact us for approval if you intend to use an OA.
+We reserve the right to refuse the use of OA or OT players in certain circumstances.
+Please contact us for approval if you intend to use an OA or OT.